 You might think, why the value of newly allocated memory is not reset to 0 or

-NULL to override the default garbage value.
+NULL.
 In C we initialize a variable using assignment operator.

 Syntax to initialize a variable